jll63/yomm2/README.md

 2. Boost.Test: only used to run the test suite

-If these libraries are already available on your machine, and they can by `cmake`, they will be used.
+If these libraries are already available on your machine, and they can be found by `cmake`, they will be used.
 In this case, make sure that the pre-installed libraries are at version 1.65 or above.
 If Boost is not found, the latest version will be downloaded, and the Boost headers mentioned in section (1) will be installed along YOMM2 (if you decide to `make install`).